 If I painted them it would add ~$10 to $15 to the cost of

 I do sell my mount end separately for people that aren't particularly happy with the mount end on their prefab bar.
 The standard 3/4" schedule 40 pipe I use has the same inner diameter ~ ".830" as one of the other prefab bars.
-I'd do the upgrade for you for free, but by the time you pay shipping costs both ways you could have gotten a local welder to do the work for you.
-Just find someone you know with a welder and get them to help you.
-The cost of the upgrade mount end is $35 shipped to anywhere in the USA.
-I do not sell my demount tips separately, they are warranty items.
+The cost of the replacement mount end is $41 shipped to anywhere in the USA..
 For questions or purchase information please contact me at noscufftiretool (at) yahoo (dot) com.

 About the Videos on youtube!

-On the original No-scufftiretool video we didn't use any lubricant when demounting the tire which I don't recommend BTW!
+On the original No-scufftiretool video we didn't use any lubricant when de-mounting the tire which I don't recommend BTW!
 It was a new tire though.
-The owner whose tire we changed didn't have any lubricate available and had not been using it for demounting after his rims got all scratched up.
+The owner whose tire we changed didn't have any lubricant available and had not been using it for demounting after his rims got all scratched up.
 The other videos I shot with the help of my wife.
 I needed a rear tire changed and figured it would be a good time to make the videos.
-Don't expect perfection because I said a couple of things that even left me scratching my head.
-My wife was shooting the videos and did a great job but I think her good looks must have gotten me distracted, or maybe I'm camera shy?
+Don't expect perfection because I said a couple of things that even left me scratching my head, camera shy I guess and there goes my movie star career.
+My wife was shooting the videos and did a great job but I think her good looks must have distracted me.
 Anyway I fixed most of the mistakes by inserting text into the videos.

 Rims the tool will NOT work on

-Car tires and car rims can present a real problem for my tire tool as well as my competitors and the ends can be damaged on the first tire.
-Many car tires have sharp edges that will shred both ends of the tire tool.
+Any tires that have the standard stamped metal rims will present a real problem for my tire tool as well as my competitors because the ends will be damaged on the first tire change.
+Many car tires, four wheeler tires, trailer tires etc... have sharp edges that will shred both ends of the tire tool.